JackWarshaw/Jacks-Personal-Work/index.md

 ![.500](./docs/assets/images/500_Sample_1.gif)

-.500 was created by myself and my fellow students in CS 377 at Northwestern University.
+.500 was created by myself and my fellow students in CS 377 at Northwestern University, with my main focus on level and mechanical design, alongside the development of the codebase.
 This game is a 2D platformer built in the Unity engine, heavily inspired by the New York City subway system, Lethal League, and Earthbound.
 Video and image samples of the game are present in the 500-samples folder for this project on GitHub.